 - Make sure that the box marked Also give clients the option to pay the full amount in advance is not checked.

 - When clients book an appointment, Acuity will collect the client's credit card information, but won't charge them.
 You can then enter the price you've decided on manually.

-- The Require a valid credit card, but don’t charge setting is only available when using Stripe, Square, or Braintree as your payment processor.
+- The Require a valid credit card, but don’t charge setting is only available when using Stripe or Square as your payment processor.
 Click here to learn more about the features available with each payment processor.